 Have you heard about Edward from Radisson Blu Edwardian London?
 3 years after his creation in 2016, he could reply to over 16 000 hotel guests’ questions and perfectly cope with the duty of the Concierge.
 He was so popular among the hotel guests that they nominated him for the Employee of the Month and even looked to tip him.

-Robot-concierge at the hotel lobby, voice assistants at “smart” hotel rooms, messenger based chatbots of hotels, restaurants, leisure companies, and travel agencies – they were already common before COVID-19 at such global chains as Marriott, Hilton, Shangri-La Hotels & Resorts, Four Seasons Hotels & Resorts, Domino’s Pizza, Pizza Hut, TacoBell, Burger King and others.
+Robot-concierge at the hotel lobby, voice assistants at “smart” hotel rooms, messenger based chatbots of hotels, restaurants, leisure companies, and travel agencies – were already common before COVID-19 at such global chains as Marriott, Hilton, Shangri-La Hotels & Resorts, Four Seasons Hotels & Resorts, Domino’s Pizza, Pizza Hut, TacoBell, Burger King and others.

 COVID did not bring the need for automation, digitization, and robotization to the tourism industry.
 It only forced the adoption and sped up trends, behavior, habits, and technology usage that were already here in the past years.

 Nearly half of the questions related to reservations at Booking.com, which means millions of questions, are processed by a chatbot.
 It was implemented by the company after the research conducted in 2017 in 26 countries among 19 000 customers.
 It found that up to 80% of the customers preferred a self-service to receive information or service, and for some 50% of them it didn’t matter who answered: a human being or a chatbot.

 According to a report by Software Advice, an organization engaged with research in technologies, 91% of travelers would use a smart platform for self-service that would provide them with necessary information or service.
 According to another survey by Google 3 years ago, up to 60% of customers thought that Artificial Intelligence (AI) must be utilized in the tourism industry and 36% of them were ready to pay for such service.